-Mocking & Unit Test
+Mocking & Unit Testing

 This example demonstrates how to write unit tests for Zuplo handlers by mocking ZuploRequest and ZuploContext.
 The sample uses Mocha and Sinon for testing and mocking, but the concepts apply to any test framework.